 In contemporary Louisiana, women make up the majority of those who finish high school and enroll in colleges and universities.
 Women also serve or have served at all levels of state government.
 Currently, the chief justice of the Louisiana Supreme Court is a woman.
 Many women serve in the legislature and as municipal mayors or council members.
 At the federal level, Mary Landrieu was the first woman elected to a full term in the U.S. Senate from Louisiana.
-She was first elected in 1996, and is running for a fourth six-year term in 2014.
+She was first elected in 1996, and was reelected twice, but lost the election in 2014.
 While much progress has been made, the number of women who hold public office remains small in comparison to the number of men who serve in elected positions.